-Specify the off-site location (i.e., CSUSM at Temecula, etc.)
+Specify the off-site location (i.e., CSUSM at Temecula, etc.) how this proposed expansion meets one or more of the E.O.
+1047 conditions for self-support delivery.

 Identify the unit that will have primary responsibility for offering the self-support program, and all CSUSM programs or Departments that will provide courses as part of the self-support degree or certificate.